 The life of the Snake plant is dependent on the soil mix too.
 Like most succulents, this plant also requires well-draining soil.

-If you are looking for the optimum mix for the Snake plant, you can use a 1:1 ratio of cactus and succulent mix for optimum results.
+If you are looking for the optimum mix for Snake plants, you can use a 1:1 ratio of cactus and succulent mix for optimum results.

-You need to plant the Snake plant in soil that has a pH ranging from 5.5 to 7.0.
+You need to plant the Snake plant in a pH ranging from 5.5 to 7.0.